 Application Process

-The process is two-fold.
+The process is twofold.
 The applicant must apply to and be admitted by both San Jose State University and the Department of Justice Studies.
 The University and the Department of Justice Studies have different minimum requirements that the student must fulfill for admission.
 Official documents must be submitted to the University.
 Unofficial copies of documents should be sent directly to the Graduate Coordinator to expedite admission by the Department.
-A full list of these items can be found on our (http://justicestudies.sjsu.edu/degrees/m-s-justice-studies/).
+A full list of these items can be found on our website.

 Admission by the University